-With the 93rd National Convention & Expo coming up, many FFA members are about to put on their jacket for potentially the last time.
-That is assuming they will wear Official Dress even though this year’s convention is held virtually.
-So after convention what is the next step?
+Many FFA members are saddened after putting on their blue corduroy jacket for the last time.
+So what is the next step?
 What do you do with your FFA jacket, shirt, scarf or tie?
 You could hang it up one last time and let it sit in your closet, or you could do something with it.
 While there are pros and cons to both situations, check out a few options below while you figure out your next step.

 For example, Victoria Pagel with the Benson FFA Chapter in Benson, Minnesota, recently made the decision to preserve her FFA jacket in a very unique way — in the form of a pillow.